robmakepeace/AustralianElo/README.md

 Robs Elo predicts 	Port Adelaide        (away) to beat 	Fremantle            (home) with a probability of 	78.24%

+### Round 18 (generated 16/07/2018)

+Robs Elo predicts 	Richmond             (away) to beat 	St Kilda             (home) with a probability of 	87.39%

+Robs Elo predicts 	Collingwood          (home) to beat 	North Melbourne      (away) with a probability of 	82.81%

+Robs Elo predicts 	Sydney               (home) to beat 	Gold Coast           (away) with a probability of 	97.48%

+Robs Elo predicts 	Essendon             (home) to beat 	Fremantle            (away) with a probability of 	86.30%

+Robs Elo predicts 	Adelaide             (away) to beat 	Brisbane             (home) with a probability of 	52.32%

+Robs Elo predicts 	Geelong              (home) to beat 	Melbourne            (away) with a probability of 	67.66%

+Robs Elo predicts 	Hawthorn             (away) to beat 	Carlton              (home) with a probability of 	72.28%

+Robs Elo predicts 	West Coast           (home) to beat 	Western Bulldogs     (away) with a probability of 	95.45%

+Robs Elo predicts 	Port Adelaide        (home) to beat 	GWS Giants           (away) with a probability of 	75.68%

 ## NRL

 ### Current Predictions